ShilohBeeler/discordRPG/README.md

 # discordRPG v0.8
+NOTE: THIS IS BLATANTLY OUTDATED AND HASN'T BEEN TOUCHED IN FOREVER.
+IT WILL NOT WORK WITHOUT A LOT OF FRONT-END CHANGES.
+PLEASE DON'T ASK ME TO HELP, I DON'T CARE ABOUT THIS PROJECT ANY MORE.

 RPG for Discord.

 This project is essentially supposed to create a text-based MMORPG-style game (specifically taking inspiration from aspects of Runescape), playable by any and all.